Who-ya Extended

 Who-ya Extended is a Japanese music group, signed to Sacra Music under Sony Music Entertainment Japan.
+The main member of the group is the vocalist Who-ya (who was 20-years-old when they debuted in 2019).
+Members other than Who-ya change depending on songs although they have core members.

 History

-Who-ya Extended is a Japanese music group, whose main member is the vocalist Who-ya (who was 20-years-old when they debuted in 2019).
-Members other than Who-ya change depending on songs although they have core members.

-In November 2019, the group debuted with the single "Q-vism" from SME Records.
-The song was the opening theme of the TV anime Psycho-Pass 3 which started broadcasting in the same month.
+On November 27, 2019, the group debuted with the single "Q-vism" from SME Records.
+The song was used as the opening theme of the TV anime Psycho-Pass 3 which started broadcasting in the same month.
 The pre-released single on October 25 ranked No. 1 on the iTunes general chart, No. 1 in Amazon Digital Popularity Ranking, No. 1 in iTunes Anime Category, and ranked in the top 10 in Oricon weekly digital single rankings and so on.

-In March 2020, they digitally released "Synthetic Sympathy" which was the theme song for anime movie Psycho-Pass 3: First Inspector, started broadcasting in the same month.
+On March 9, 2020, they digitally released "Synthetic Sympathy" which was the theme song for anime movie Psycho-Pass 3: First Inspector, started broadcasting in the same month.
 On April 15, the first album "wyxt." was released.